b3ck/server-bitrate-html/ALL_SERVERS/README.md

 # Configure the way it looks:

-## Modify line 114 to change how it looks when there is NO incoming bitrate:
+## Modify line 114 or 130 to change how it looks when there is NO incoming bitrate:

-Default for line 114 will show nothing.
+Default for line 114 or 130 will show nothing.
 ```javascript
 el.innerHTML = null;
 ```